sdpython/onnxcustom/_doc/sphinxdoc/source/tutorial_training/tutorial_6_training.rst

 with :epkg:`onnxruntime-training`.
 They dig into class :class:`OrtGradientOptimizer
 <onnxcustom.training.optimizers.OrtGradientOptimizer>`.
+It leverages class :epkg:`TrainingSession` from :epkg:`onnxruntime-training`.
+This one assumes the loss function is part of the graph to train.
+It takes care to the weight updating as well.

 The fourth example replicates what was done with the linear regression but with a neural network built by :epkg:`scikit-learn`.